LemmyMwaura/flow-editor/README.md

 # Conversational Flow Editor

-This is a straightforward conversational flow builder built with Next.js 13.
+This is a straightforward chatbot flow builder built with Next.js 13.
 It offers a drag-and-drop chat editor equipped with panning, zooming, a customized map, as well as implemented edges and node connections.

 ![App](/public/example.png)